 25.1.59 arrived in Ivdel at midnight, spent the night at the train station pitching a tent on the floor.
 Yes, we have already been spotted 2 times by the police.
 Once Yuri Kriv was taken to the police station.
 He wanted to raise money for candy.
 It was funny.
 Then on the train Serov-Ivdel reached Ivdel, spent the night at the station, in the morning got on a bus, drove to a hotel in Ivdel.
 Then we took the bus and drove off.
 We are 20 people, backpacks and skis.
 Had to pile up on 3 levels, but we sang songs all the way.
 Arrived in Vizhay.
 First we stopped at the same club where we were 2 years ago.
 Then we were taken to the hotel.
 The whole evening there was a discussion about love about friendship, about dances and other things, etc. I talked a lot about things which are completely unfamiliar to me and I scarcely do, but I tried, sincerely.
 But this is all nonsense.
 But again the words of Volt come to mind.
 How well did he say it.
 We went to see "Symphonie in Gold" so powerful!
 So great!

-25 january We woke up, without really to have slept much.
+25 january They woke us up, without really to have slept much.
 I told Rustic that I won't wash up due to lack of conditions.
 He agreed.
 The bus came right away, we climbed quickly.
 Had to travel on 3 levels.
 Kolka Tibo (Nikolay Thibeaux-Brignolle) had to push his body to the ceiling, Olva first stood in (illegible word) position, but soon she couldn't stand it anymore and got down on her knees.

 We sang again, of course.
 I totally lost my voice.
 Zhenka was bickering again.
 He goes on and on.
 Things stated to make sence, it wasn't really a knew, but it is now clearer and better.
 But despite this, Yurka is still a good-natured person, at least, judging by his behavior.
 I'm still true to myself.